-Figure 3/1, continued

-shear, or compression and therefore exerts only a tension force in a direction tangent to the cable at its point of attachment.
+In Fig. 3/1, Example 1 depicts the action of a flexible cable, belt, rope, or chain on the body to which it is attached.
+Because of its flexibility, a rope or cable is unable to offer any resistance to bending, shear, or compression and therefore exerts only a tension force in a direction tangent to the cable at its point of attachment.
 The force exerted by the cable on the body to which it is attached is always away from the body.
 When the tension T is large compared with the weight of the cable, we may assume that the cable forms a straight line.
 When the cable weight is not negligible compared with its tension, the sag of the cable becomes important, and the tension in the cable changes direction and magnitude along its length.